aria-ml/dataeval/README.md

 supports model development, data analysis, and monitoring with state-of-the-art algorithms to help you solve difficult problems.
-With a focus on computer vision tasks, DataEval provides simple, but effective metrics for performance estimation, bias detection, and dataset linting.
+With a focus on computer vision tasks, DataEval provides simple, but effective metrics for performance estimation, bias detection, and dataset cleaning.

 <!-- end needs -->